solana-foundation/developer-content/content/guides/advanced/stake-weighted-qos.md

 transactions to a specific leader.
 The exact usage would be `--rpc-send-transaction-tpu-peer HOST:PORT`.
 The Host is the ip address of the leader you have the `staked-nodes-overrides` enabled on and the Port is the QUIC TPU port of that host.
-The QUIC TPU port number is the lowest value of your `--dynamic-port-range` plus 9.
-For example, if the flag is `--dynamic-port-range 8000-8100`, the QUIC TPU port is `8009`.
+The QUIC TPU port for a leader can be identified by making an RPC call to [getClusterNodes](/docs/rpc/http/getClusterNodes.mdx).

 The peering would looking like the following: